-The following table lists the difference between Hashtable and Dictionary in C#.
+The following table lists the differences between Hashtable and Dictionary in C#.

 |Hashtable is thread safe.||Only public static members are thread safe in Dictionary.|